-I aged a 107, a 109A, and a 109 Export in a mini fridge (this one from Avanti) set at 40°F, in which I placed a small desk fan in order to allow air to circulate (I had to cut a small notch in the sealing strip around the door to allow the fan's cord to pass through), simulating a dry-aging room on a small scale.
+I aged a 107, a 109A, and a 109 Export in an Avanti mini fridge set at 40°F, in which I placed a small desk fan in order to allow air to circulate (I had to cut a small notch in the sealing strip around the door to allow the fan's cord to pass through), simulating a dry-aging room on a small scale.
 I made no attempt to regulate humidity, which bounced around between 30 and 80% (higher at the beginning, lower as the aging progressed).

 I found that the more protection you have, the better your final yield.
 Why does protection from the exterior matter when aging meat?
 It's because when you dry-age meat for any length of time that's enough to make a difference, the exterior layers get completely desiccated and must be trimmed away.
 The less protected the "good" meat, the more of it you'll throw in the trash and waste.
 Here's what happens when you try to age a 109 Export:

 See how much of that poor spinalis muscle has withered away and dried?
 I had to completely remove it before I found meat that I was able to cook underneath.
 And that is not meat you want to waste.

 On the other hand, here's what you're left with after removing the fat cap on a 109A:

 The fat cap effectively guards the meat against moisture loss, leaving us with a spinalis muscle that is 100% edible.

 Trim off the fat a bit more, as well as the cut faces, and here's what we've got: